Exercising with a chronic illness is a battlefield, but I think mindful yoga can help.

 Simply put, mindfulness means paying attention.
 (For a more in-depth definition of mindfulness take a look at this post).

-If you’re wondering what mindfulness is, take a look at this post for an introduction.
-Mindfulness means paying attention.
-And for a daydreamer like me that is much harder than it sounds.
+For a daydreamer like me that is much harder than it sounds.
 I used to be the girl who listened to music while she exercised, or used the time swimming to reflect on my day.
-Not anymore, mi amigos.
+Not anymore, mis amigos.
 Now when I am exercising.
 I am just exercising.
 That is it.
 Nothing else!
 You can give this theory a try without exercising.
 Next time you sit down for a rest.
 Instead of switching on the TV, pulling out your favourite book, or thinking about what you’re going to eat for dinner, try thinking about the moment instead.
 Let’s give it a try right now.
 Are you ready?
 Read the instructions and then close your eyes and try it:

 1. Put down your computer or tablet and close your eyes.

 2. Start to notice your breathing

 3. How are you breathing?
 Slowly?
 Quickly?
 Deep?
 Shallow?
 Don’t try to change your breath, just notice it.
 Count out 5 breaths this way.